kanitw/ninja-dev-tools/prezto.md

 ## Modules

 - **fasd** is a great way to jump around.
 You must run `brew install fasd` to install `fasd` first.
-- **[Syntax Highlighting](https://github.com/sorin-ionescu/prezto/tree/master/modules/syntax-highlighting)** help prevent you from writing illegal commands.
+- **[Syntax Highlighting](https://github.com/sorin-ionescu/prezto/tree/master/modules/syntax-highlighting)** helps prevent you from writing illegal commands.

 ## Other Related Articles